squid-cache/squid-cache.github.io/SquidFaq/CacheDigests.rst

-''entries:capacity'' is a measure of how many items "are likely" to be added to the digest.
+'''entries:capacity''' is a measure of how many items "are likely" to be added to the digest.
 It represents the number of items that were in the local cache at the start of digest creation - however, upper and lower limits currently